Arbitrage betting (arbing) is staking on all outcomes of an event to lock-in profit.

 You need the back odds (at the bookie) to be higher than the lay odds (at the exchange).
 For example:

-Backing at 2.0 at a bookmaker
+Place a back bet at 2.0 with a bookmaker

 As your bankroll increases, you can arb on different events and increase your stakes.